Freelancers

 The sole proprietorship is the most common choice for getting started.
 It is quick to set up, inexpensive, and the administrative management remains light.

-LLC (Limited Liability Company / Sarl)
+LLC (Limited Liability Company / Sarl / GmbH)

 • Minimum capital: CHF 20,000 (to be fully paid up)